-Swimming pool loans are available that do not require home appraisals, collateral (aka, your home), or stage funding.
+Swimming pool loans are available that do not require home appraisals or stage funding.
 Since these companies deal specifically with swimming pool financing and other backyard renovation or home improvement projects, these loans are typically faster to process and quicker to pay out.

 A swimming pool loan is usually classified as a personal loan.
-These are unsecured loans, meaning there is no collateral required.
-Collateral is real property, usually your home and property, that is used as a pledge by the borrower to protect the company lending the money.
-In an unsecured personal loan, such as swimming pool loans, you are not risking your home if for some reason you are unable to repay the loan.
+In an personal loan, such as swimming pool loans, you are not risking your home if for some reason you are unable to repay the loan.

 Banks generally work with swimming pool loans only if you have a high income and excellent credit score.
 Credit unions will typically work with slightly lower credit scores, but offer higher rates.
 Online lenders come with a variety of benefits, including more flexibility when it comes to income, credit score, the value of your home, length of home ownership, and other factors that are sometimes tripping points for bank loans.

-Pool loans are available at industry leading rates and with loan terms as long as 20 years.
-Your pool loan can also include other backyard renovation projects or other home improvements you wish to complete at the same time.
+Pool loans are available at industry-leading interest rates, and with a range of loan term lengths.
+Many other lenders cap loans at an unreasonable price point for many projects.
+The higher amount is ideal for more complicated pool builds, and can also include other backyard renovation projects or other home improvements you wish to complete at the same time.

 As the housing market gets tighter and tighter, many homeowners are realizing the value of improving their existing homes and backyards instead of trying to buy a new home.
 Houses in some markets are hard to come by, and are overpriced when available.
 Home improvement loans and swimming pool loans are a more affordable and less risky option for those who choose to improve where they live instead of trying to move.

-Most pool lenders cap terms at 10 to 15 years, however, you can get a pool loan through HFS Financial with terms up to 20 years.
+Most pool lenders cap terms at 10 to 15 years, however, you can get a pool loan through HFS Financial with terms even longer.
 This gives you longer to pay on the loan, meaning that your monthly payments are significantly lower.